 The 2004 Policy for the Implementation and Enforcement of the Nonpoint Source Pollution Control Program (NPS Policy).

+Scott River tributary

-In any resolution certifying that another entity’s program will comply with the TMDL and attain standards, the Regional Water Board must demonstrate in the resolution that the implementing program is consistent with the assumptions and requirements of the TMDL, that sufficient mechanisms exist to provide reasonable assurances that the program will address the impairment in a reasonable period of time, and that sufficient mechanisms exist to ensure that the program will be enforced, or that the Regional Water Board has sufficient confidence that the program will be implemented such that further regulatory action would be unnecessary and redundant.
+In any resolution certifying that another entity’s program will comply with the TMDL and attain standards, the North Coast Water Board must demonstrate in the resolution that the implementing program is consistent with the assumptions and requirements of the TMDL, that sufficient mechanisms exist to provide reasonable assurances that the program will address the impairment in a reasonable period of time, and that sufficient mechanisms exist to ensure that the program will be enforced, or that the North Coast Water Board has sufficient confidence that the program will be implemented such that further regulatory action would be unnecessary and redundant.
 (A Process for Addressing Impaired Waters in California, SWRCB Resolution No. 2005-0050 (June 2005) found on page 6-10.)

 The Mattole River Total Maximum Daily Loads for Sediment and Temperature (2002) contains a problem statement, source analysis, numeric targets, load allocations, linkage analysis, and margin of safety.
 Please see the individual TMDL document for more information.

-The Navarro River Total Maximum Daily Loads for Temperature and Sediment (2000) contains a problem statement, source analysis, , numeric targets, load allocations, linkage analysis, and margin of safety.
+The Navarro River Total Maximum Daily Loads for Temperature and Sediment (2000) contains a problem statement, source analysis, numeric targets, load allocations, linkage analysis, and margin of safety.
 Please see the TMDL and supporting documents for more information.

 Adopted by the North Coast Regional Water Quality Control Board on December 7, 2005.
 Adopted by the State Water Resources Control Board on June 21, 2006.
 Approved by the State Office of Administrative Law on August 11, 2006.
 Approved by the United States Environmental Protection Agency on September 8, 2006.